Charles T. Duncan: Early and family life

-Career

 Confederate military officer

 Shortly after Virginia seceded from the Union, on May 10, 1861, Charles Taylor Duncan enlisted as a private in the 37th Virginia Infantry at Estillville, Virginia.
 Lt.Col.
 Simms appointed him as the battalion's adjutant by March 1862.
 Duncan became a lieutenant on the staff of Colonel Samuel Vance Fulkerson (1822–1862), a VMI graduate and veteran of the Mexican war who had been a local lawyer and judge.
 At the Battle of Gaines' Mill on June 26, 1862, he was beside Colonel Fulkerson when he received his fatal wound.
 On May 12, 1864, Duncan was captured and imprisoned during the early stages of the Battle of Spotsylvania Court House.
 During his imprisonment, he read law.
 His brother William Robert Duncan (1839–1913) also enlisted and survived the war.

 Postwar career

 Duncan listed himself as a merchant on the first postwar census.
 He was admitted to the Virginia bar and practiced law for four decades, first listing himself as a lawyer in the 1880 Census.

 Voters from Lee, Scott and Wise Counties elected Duncan as one of two delegate from those counties to the Virginia Constitutional Convention of 1868, where he represented Conservative interests alongside Republican Andrew Melbourn.
 Duncan later won election (and re-election) as Commonwealth Attorney of Lee County, Virginia, and served in that position for eight years before becoming a noted criminal defense attorney in southwest Virginia.
-The Virginia General Assembly elected him a judge.
+The Virginia General Assembly elected him a county court judge.

-Death and legacy
+Death

 Duncan died in his sleep while visiting Gate City, Virginia on September 29, 1915, after giving an oration and unveiling a commemorative plaque on the centennial of the creation of Scott County's first courthouse.
-He is buried at the Jonesville cemetery, as are his wives (Mary and Ella) and infant daughter little Ella.